 When choosing between different VPNs, how do you compare them?
 What kinds of features do you prioritize?
-We bet that you check the age of a VPN brand you’re interested in buying.
+We bet that you check the age of a VPN you’re interested in using.
 After all, there’s nothing wrong with going for a well-known brand, which minimizes the chances of encountering something ‘unusual’ later on.

-Before we dive deeper, let’s quickly go over these VPN services.
+Before we dive deeper, let’s quickly go over these VPNs.
 ExpressVPN is among the very best VPNs you’ll find right now, without a single doubt.
 It comes with an unparalleled set of features and has a reputation for truly caring about its customers.
-As noted in our ExpressVPN review, you simply can’t go wrong if you choose this VPN.
+As noted in our ExpressVPN review, you can’t go wrong if you choose this VPN.